 Road transport is responsible for 30 percent of particulate emissions in Europe.
 In London alone, emissions related directly to cars, buses and lorries contribute to 9,000 premature deaths a year.

-Today, however, is National Clean Air Day, so here’s a handy guide on how to drive more efficiently.
-Breakdown cover provider Green Flag has come up with a few clean-driving tips, and we’ve added some of our own.
-They could save you money, as well as save the planet.
+The breakdown cover provider has come up with a few clean-driving tips, and we’ve added some of our own.
+They could save you money, as well as help save the planet.

 1. Plan your trip